Welcome to the English page of IBO-Nederland!

 It´s important that the work that is to be done during the project is planned carefully.
 This planning should be discussed with the volunteers at the start of the project, so they know what is expected of them.
 Also, it´s helpful if the volunteers are informed about the projects aims and background.

-Everyday work can be divided over volunteers in short, daily work meetings.
+Everyday work can be divided in short, daily work meetings.
 Of course it is very important to have (building-) materials and tools available when the volunteers are at the project.

 The project responsible is expected to: